Mijat019/sqlpackage-docker/README.md

 This is a repository for this image https://hub.docker.com/repository/docker/loorky/sqlpackage

 You can use it when you need sql package installed in your image.
-For instance if you want to use sql package in gitlab ci, this is perfect for that.
+For example, if you want to use sql package in gitlab ci, this is perfect for that.